ybcsie/hexo-admin-ehc/Readme.md

 An admin UI for the [Hexo blog engine](http://hexo.io).
 Based off of the [Ghost](http://ghost.org) interface, with inspiration from [svbtle](http://svbtle.com) and [prose.io](http://prose.io).

+## Enhanced Version For

+- dependencies fix for hexo-fs;
+- editor enhancement for image upload and select;
+- todos...

 ## Hexo Version

 For 2.x, use version `0.3.0` of this plugin.
 Version `1.x` and beyond only